Why is Parentage Testing important for Horses?

 How to Order:

-If you are interested in this test, kindly contact us directly with a detailed explanation of the service you require including how many Dogs you wish to have tested.
+If you are interested in this test, kindly contact us directly with a detailed explanation of the service you require including how many Horses you wish to have tested.
 We can provide you with a personalised consultation and quote.
 Orders can then be place over the phone or by email.

 How does the test work?

 Once in the laboratory, we will compare the horse DNA profiles to confirm whether the loci match or not.
 The test offered includes a 23 genetic marker profile and offers the highest levels of accuracy possible.
 A full match between the 23 genetic loci tested will confirm that the tested, alleged sire IS the biological father of the foal.